etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 ###  OBProvider

 Etendo business objects should not be instantiated directly using the new operator.
-Instead the  OBProvider  class should be used to create an instance of the required business object.
+Instead the  [OBProvider](https://github.com/etendosoftware/etendo_core/blob/main/src/org/openbravo/base/provider/OBProvider.java){target="\_blank"}  class should be used to create an instance of the required business object.
 The OBProvider is located in the _org.openbravo.base.provider_ package and can be retrieved using the method OBProvider.getInstance().
 The OBProvider offers methods to instantiate using a